jerry871002/bpr-gto-rl-comparison/README.md

 # Comparing Exploitation-Based and Game Theory Optimal Based Approaches in a Multi-Agent Environment

 In this project we compared two algorithms,
-- **BPR**: exploitative style, a way of playing toidentify and exploit imbalances in the strategies of your opponents.
+- **BPR**: exploitative style, a way of playing to identify and exploit imbalances in the strategies of your opponents.
 - **MADDPG/M3DDPG**: game theory optimal (GTO) style, a way of playing a game that makes you unexploitable to your opponents.